danstruble/INST377_HomeCheck/README.md

 ### Testing

+## Postman
 We tested the API endpoints of the server using [Postman](https://www.postman.com/) to ensure that our back-end is working correctly.

+## Testing addresses
+While testing for addresses from the databse on our application, we realized that we were only allowed to obtain 1000 rows of sample data from the Prince George's County.
+The 1000 rows of data can be found at their offical [API endpoint](https://data.princegeorgescountymd.gov/resource/9hyf-46qb.json).
+Hence, only addressed from the 1000 rows of data will work on the application.

+Some addressed for testing:
+- 11505 Old Baltimore Pike
+- 5341 Southern Ave
+- 5809 Fountain Rd
+- 7310 Leona St
+- 1913 Campbell Dr

 ### API